2023 Calendar and Schedules

 - All other staff will work from early June to early August

 PreCamp Training will include several workshop days that are not part of the calendar below.
-Staff are also asked to attend the Staff Commissioning service on May 21.
+Staff are also asked to attend the Staff Commissioning service (date TBD).

 Most weeks, staff are expected to arrive at camp on Sunday afternoon and stay until Friday evening.
-See the calendar below for more specifics (click to enlarge).
+See the calendar below for more specifics (pdf version here).

 You are expected to be present and available for your entire term of service.
 If you are unavailable for certain weeks, you must indicate that on your application and confirm the time off when you sign your work agreement (before the summer begins).